What are No-Load Losses in Transformers?

 The hysteresis loss can be calculated by finding the area of the B-H curve.
 To minimize hysteresis loss, the transformer’s core is made of Cold-Rolled Grain-Oriented (CRGO) Silicon Steel because this material’s magnetization curve area is less than that of other magnetic materials.

-The hysteresis loss in the transformer core can be calculated using the below-given hysteresis loss formula.
+The hysteresis loss in the transformer core can be calculated using the following formula.

 Eddy Current Loss